 Specify a custom URL for a page

-- This feature does not allow you to add a domain to your site: if you want to see Map Domain Web Address (G Suite)
+This feature does not allow you to add a domain to your site: if you want to see Map Domain Web Address (Google Workspace)

 We've received lots of feedback asking when would this feature be useful and what's an example use-case scenario when you want to give a page a customized path (URL).